red-kite-solutions/stalker/docs/implementing-jobs.md

 #### CustomFinding

 Dynamic findings allow jobs to attach custom data to core entities.
+The data may be some text or an image.

 | Field    | Description                                                     |
 | -------- | --------------------------------------------------------------- |